How much does a space heater cost to run? Here’s everything you need to know!

 Based on what we already know about space heater electricity costs, it gets fairly simple to find out how much a space heater costs per year.

-Let’s assume you use the space heater a lot (for 8 hours every day) in wintertime (6 months).
-And you use it very little (for 1 hour a day) in summertime (6 months).
+Let’s assume you use the space heater for 8 hours per day in wintertime (6 months).

 This means in a year, it will cost:

-Answer: A 1500W space heater will cost an average of around 290 dollars per year.
+Answer: A 1500W space heater will cost an average of around $324 per year.
 Depending on the state you live in this price varies up and down.

 These costs, however, don’t leak out of your pocket.
 When you use a space heater, you mostly reduce other home heating usage.